4 November 2023

 WHAT KENSINGTON is ALL ABOUT:

-About five years ago, I became fascinated with the genetics behind coat color & pattern in canines.
+Seven or eight years ago, I became fascinated with the genetics behind coat color & pattern in canines.
 If that topic is of interest to you, you will find a post from 2019 that addresses the genetics behind coat colors and furnishings in our breed.
 I study & cross reference genetic test results on my own Tibetan Terriers and recently bought a microscope for individual hair study.
 The nerd that I am?
 I find it fascinating and really good fun to explore such things. ;>) Kensington has no issue with furnishings, as each of our Tibetans has test results showing two copies of the furnishings allele.
 We began our breeding program with Izzie, a red sable foundation bitch and have bred two new red sable females to carry on in Izzie & Coppi’s pawprints.
-They are CH Kensington’s With Tonic, Please and Kensington’s Jolie Jeune Fille.
+They are GRCH Kensington’s Jolie Jeune Fille (Sienna) and Kensington’s Roxy’s Ready for Love.
 Varied coat colors are important to me, so that we maintain diversity in coat color and pattern in the Tibetan Terriers we breed.
 Coat color and pattern are two different things.
 If you, too, are interested in the correct terminology when describing the phenotypes of color genetics, please visit this link: http://homepage.usask.ca/~schmutz/dogcolors.html

 SHORT TERM GOALS: